 Proxim Tsunami products are highly secure.
 They are password protected, encrypted, and are not publicly accessible.
 Because they allow communication only between the Master and Slave Access Points, no snooping is possible.

 Progent offers wireless consulting specialists who can help you plan, implement and maintain point-to-point and point-to-multipoint solutions running in the 2.4Gz band (both 802.11b and 802.11g) and the 5.8Ghz business band.

-To ask Progent about engineering support for wireless LAN solutions, phone 1-800-993-9400 or go to Contact Progent.
+In order to get in touch with Progent about technical help for wireless LAN solutions, call 1-800-993-9400 or visit Contact Progent.